The 26 Golden Rules of Running

 Running for over 10 years and coaching hundreds of runners along the way has taught me one thing: the best runs happen in the morning.

 Some people are early birds, others are night owls – and the idea of a morning run makes their skin curl.
-But consistently I’ve seen that runners who do their training in the morning tend to stick to their plan and follow through on their training much more.
+But consistently, I’ve seen that runners who train in the morning tend to stick to their plan and follow through on it much more.

 Morning runs make you feel awesome for the rest of the day – you have the post-exercise afterglow of blood flowing through your system, and you can be satisfied that you’ve ticked off your exercise goals before starting the rest of your day.

 Morning runs have a high follow-through rate, too.
-If you’re anything like me, a run scheduled for evening time can quickly get curtailed or canceled because of other commitments or being tired after a long day at work.
+If you’re anything like me, a run scheduled for the evening can quickly get curtailed or canceled because of other commitments or because you’re tired after a long day at work.

 Rule #12: Log Your Runs